Zeros of high derivatives of the Riemann Zeta function: Proof of Theorem thmboxzero

 \section{Proof of \ourref{Theorem}{thmboxzero}}

-In this last section we describe a counting technique that will allow us to obtain very precise (for many heights even exact) estimates for the number of zeros of $\zetak(s)$ in all critical strips $S_M^k$.
-It differs from the classical quantitative methods (notably Berndt's, in \cite{b:2}, for $N_k(T)$) in its use of Rouch{\' e}'s theorem.
 Because of the property of the quasi-periodicity of the zeros of $\zetak(s)$ inside $S_M^k$ we are able to count the zeros by individual separation.
-In order for our approach to work, we first find horizontal, periodically-spaced zero-free line segments within the critical strips (in \ourref{Lemma}{lemline}).
-Then we show that there is always exactly one zero of $\zetak(s)$ in the rectangles $R_j$ (for $j \in \mathbb{N}$) that are delimited by the vertical edges of two of the neighbouring zero-free regions and two of those horizontal zero-free lines (see \ourref{Figure}{figbox}).
+In order for our approach to work, we first find horizontal, periodically-spaced zero-free line segments within the strips (in \ourref{Lemma}{lemline}).
+Then we show that there is always exactly one zero of $\zetak(s)$ in the rectangles $R_j$ (for $j \in \mathbb{N}$) that are delimited by the vertical edges of two neighboring zero-free regions and two horizontal zero-free lines (see \ourref{Figure}{figbox}).

-As already mentioned above, in the critical strips $S_M^k$, which are located between the two zero-free regions, where the expansion of $\zetak(s)$ is dominated by the terms $Q_M^k(s)$ and $Q_{M+1}^k(s)$ respectively, one can obtain values of the imaginary parts $t$ of expected zeros by solving the equation $Q_M^k(\sigma+it)= Q_{M+1}^k(\sigma+it)$, an act of balancing the real and imaginary parts of two largest terms, and then choosing the horizontal lines of separation exactly halfway between them, thus managing to avoid even the most irregular of zeros inside $S_M^k$.
+As already mentioned above, in the strips $S_M^k$, which are located between two consecutive zero-free regions, where the expansion of $\zetak(s)$ is dominated by the terms $Q_M^k(s)$ and $Q_{M+1}^k(s)$ respectively, one can obtain values of the imaginary parts $t$ of expected zeros by solving the equation $Q_M^k(\sigma+it)= Q_{M+1}^k(\sigma+it)$ (an act of balancing the real and imaginary parts of two largest terms), and then choosing the horizontal lines of separation exactly halfway between them, thus managing to avoid even the most irregular of zeros inside $S_M^k$.
 That is exactly what we do below.

-A nice consequence of this method is that all the zeros of $\zetak(s)$ inside $S_M^k$ are simple.
+It is a consequence of this that all zeros of $\zetak(s)$ inside $S_M^k$ are simple.

 \begin{lemma} Let $M \geq 2$ and $k \in \mathbb{N}$.
 If $s \in S_M^k$, then $\zetak(s)\ne 0$ for

 \end{lemma}